metatensor/metatrain/docs/src/concepts/loss-functions.rst

         reduction: "mean"

 The values used in the above example are the ones used for PETMADDOS training and can be a reasonable starting point for other applications.

+See :class:`~metatrain.utils.loss.ShiftAgnosticMSE` for more details on the implementation and parameters of this loss function.

 Ensemble Loss Function
 ----------------------